esphome/esphome-docs/components/apcups.rst

 and ``RJ45`` plugs.
 In case of using an ``RJ45``, ``TX`` is pin ``1``, ``RX`` is pin ``7`` and ``GND`` is pin ``6`` (+ chassis ``GND`` is pin ``3``).

-Since this port works at standard RS232 (``5V``) levels, it cannot be connected directly to the MCU.
-A level shifter module has to be used like ``HW-027``:
+Since this port works at standard RS232 (``5V``) levels, and communication is bidirectional, level shifter module has to be used, for example like ``HW-027``:

 .. figure:: ../images/smart-ups_hw-027.jpg
     :align: center

     HW-027 level shifter module connections to a smart-compatible UPS's DB9 connector

 APC UPSes communicate at ``2400`` baud (older models) or ``9200`` baud (newer models).